Mallipudijaya/Mallipudijaya/README.md

 ### Hi there 👋, my name is Jayashree

-I'm a self-taught passionate Front End developer from India.
-I really enjoy learning languages and frameworks like React.<br/>
+I'm a self-taught passionate developer from India.
+I really enjoy learning languages and frameworks that solve problems.<br/>
 I design and develop experiences that make people's life easier..<br/>
 I believe that data tells us more than just numbers, it helps us understand our users and their desires with the help of data science.

 ##Skills and Experience
 * ⚛ React
 * 📱 React Native
-* 💻HTML,CSS,JS
+* 💻HTML,CSS,JS,Python,C++
-- 🔭 I’m currently working on  Web Applications
+- 🔭 I’m currently working on  Applications and Automated tools
-- 🌱 I’m currently learning Datascience
+- 🌱 I’m currently learning LLMs
 - 📫 How to reach me: https://mallipudijaya.github.io/